9renpoto/win/posts/2023/05/21/twitter-post.md

 ## Background

 - I originally preferred the service `IFTTT`
-- I have not been highly motivated to update my social network in recent years
+- I have not been highly motivated to update my SNS in recent years

 ## お気持ち